Updated November 30, 2022.

 Wood floors are timelessly stylish and durable.
-This is what makes them popular with renters and homeowners alike in the Baltimore area!
+This is what makes them popular with renters, rental property owners, and homeowners alike in the Baltimore area!
 However, as hardy as they are, wood floors can suffer wear and tear over time—especially when not cared for properly.

 Unfortunately, renters won’t care for your wood floors as well as you would if you lived in your Baltimore rental homes.
 They’ll move furniture around without the benefit of those chair-sock thingies, causing costly damage that will require refinishing later.

 The best way to avoid this is to equip your renters with the information and resources they need on how to care for wood floors as though they were their own!
 That said, even after you've dispensed this priceless knowledge on world-class floor care, you should also take precautions to protect against damage—just in case your renters don’t listen to your wood-based wisdom.

 Consider the following tips from the experts in Baltimore property management to minimize damage and maximize the benefits of those beautiful floors!

 Your lease is your best protection against shenanigans, so make it count.
 Add a lease addendum that covers wood floor maintenance.
 This will show the renters that your wood floors are important to you—and to them, if they don't want to get busted for floor negligence.

 This section should include information on how often to clean the floors and the type of cleaning materials to use.
 Here are some tips that you can add to this part of the lease agreement to protect your beautiful Baltimore boards!